 Diamonds are the typical engagement ring material.
 They are the most common type of center gem and the sturdiest as well as long-lasting.
 Diamond rings are popular, but they aren’t your only option.
 Consider the following when purchasing a diamond engagement ring:

 Often, settings and center stones are offered separately.
-So, while shopping for an engagement ring, you normally look for two things: the center stone and the setting (the metal framework that holds your center stone).
+So, while shopping for an engagement ring for your wedding, you normally look for two things: the center stone and the setting (the metal framework that holds your center stone).

 The four Cs are diamond-quality gradings.
 Here’s a quick rundown of the 4Cs:

 1. Cut: The most significant quality feature of a round brilliant diamond is the cut, which influences the diamond’s brilliance, fire, and scintillation.
 If a diamond’s artistry and cut are poor, it will appear dull and lifeless.
 Choosing a good cut grade maximizes a diamond’s attractiveness for a given carat weight.

 2. Color: The color and clarity of your diamond are the other important quality aspects to consider.
 Although people’s ability to discern color distinctions varies, most prefer a colorless or white diamond or at least a hue that is difficult to detect with the untrained eye.

 3. Clarity: Because it has the least impact on a diamond’s look, clarity is usually assessed last.